raphael-khan/All_Done/README.md

 CSS styling.

 Functionalties include:
-  * Creating a task with fields and saving it in the datebase.
+  * Creating a task with fields and saving it in the database.
-  * Toggling reminder option.
+  * Toggling reminder option, updating the state and redndering on the screen.
   * Deleting the task.

 Tech Stack:
   * reactJS
-  * json server and database API
+  * Json server for the backend routes.